mr0786280/Stepping-Into_JavaScript/README.md

 		added branch Functions
 		practice functions and made sure to check console so that I knew I was doing it correctly
 		Note: I think from here on out, the lessons should be in order?
 I don't know anymore

+Variable Scope | Assignment 011

+		modified the test.js file and added the new code from the lesson added branch Variable-Scope
+		practice functions and made sure I did them correctly by checking console